benhj/arrow/README.md

 # Arrow

-This forms the beginnings of a hopefully litte less crap (re-)implementation of my other interpreted language, JASL.
+This forms the beginnings of a hopefully litte less crap (re-)implementation of an interpretor I wrote for my other interpreted language, JASL.
 The implementation here is designed from the ground up to
 * be a little less crap <--- the main thing!
 * be a fun way to understand parsers
 * have a minimal number of dependencies (besides C++17)